dapi/import-ruby/README.md

 ## Rationale

 Why not use `extend` or `include`?
-Because it mixes with your current module/class scope and conflicts with existing or feature method names.
+Because it mixes with your current module/class scope and conflicts with existing or future method names.
 Also you can not `include` concerns with the same method names in the same module.
 In case of `ModuleImport` you import every module into different namespace.
 It is safe and clean.

 ## Installation